LeDernier/Logarithmic-encoding/README.md

 # Logarithmic-encoding
 This repository will contain the code developped during the project on Quantum Logarithmic Encoding at UMA.
-## Links
+## Reports
-Report on Overleaf (visualization only): https://fr.overleaf.com/read/ymgzyfphgdzb
+Initial long report (mainly theoretical) on Overleaf (visualization only): https://fr.overleaf.com/read/ymgzyfphgdzb Final report (main theoretical results and tests) (visualization only): https://fr.overleaf.com/read/nvhgnmzjmzvm

 # Packages used